osg-htc/docs/docs/worker-node/install-singularity.md

     software, or limit its capabilities (such as requiring the `--net=host` option in Docker).

+1. If docker is being used to run jobs, the following options are recommended to allow unprivileged singularity to run (it does not need `--privileged` or any added capabilities):

+        ::console
+        --security-opt seccomp=unconfined --security-opt systempaths=unconfined

 ### Validating Unprivileged Singularity ###

 If you haven't yet installed [CVMFS](install-cvmfs), please do so.